-Of course you must have a spread with your exam schedule.
+Of course, you must have a spread with your exam schedule.
 So let’s make a fun one!
 I absolutely adore this idea, where you color one more number with each passed exam.
-It’s definitely an extra satisfaction to color them out, as well as a motivation seeing you have less and less exams to worry about.
+It’s definitely an extra satisfaction to color them out, as well as a motivation to see you have fewer and fewer exams to worry about.

 These are some of the study related spread ideas I found.
 Did I miss something?
 Let me know in the comments what other spreads do you use!